maxwolf621/AZ/az-104/Test/pictures.md

 • Ensure that the SAS can only be used to enumerate and download blobs stored in container1.
 • Use the principle of least privilege.

-## Roles and Storage Account Permission
+## :star: Roles and Storage Account Permission

 ![alt text](image-447.png)
 ![alt text](image-446.png)